StudyFrenchSpanish

 The minimum qualification is that applicants should have finished their master’s or a two-year postgraduate degree (10+2+3) from a recognized educational institution.

-There are also minimum aggregate marks and a CGPA of 6.0 on a 10-point scale, equivalent grade ‘B,’ depending on the reservation category and university.
+Depending on the reservation category and university, the minimum aggregate marks and CGPA are 6.0 on a 10-point scale, equivalent to grade ‘B.’

 Per PhD Degree Regulations 2016, a PhD student must undertake coursework for a minimum of one semester, a mandatory pre-requisite for full-time and part-time applicants.
-University exempts M.Phil passed scholars.
+The university exempts M.Phil. passed scholars.

 Besides a PG degree, candidates also require a background in the respective foreign language to pass the entrance test.